aumouvantsillage/TablaZinc/README.md

 --------------------------------------------------------------------------------------------
 ```

-* `tablazinc-fret-distance.mzn` attempts to minimize the distance between
+* `src/tablazinc-fret-distance.mzn` attempts to minimize the distance between
   consecutive notes on the fretboard.
 There is no constraint on which finger to use for each note.

 ```